logica-web/logica-web.github.io/docs/usrguide/named-arguments.md

   x > 200;
 ```

-With the facts from Example 1 we have `AthenianPhilosopher` evaluate to:
+By omitting the column `year`, we can focus on necessary information to get  `AthenianPhilosopher` :

 ```
 +-------------+